The Ultimate Guide to Driving in the UK

 Speed Limits and Road Safety

-Speed limits in the UK are typically posted in miles per hour (mph), not kilometers per hour (km/h).
+Speed limits in the UK are typically posted in miles per hour (mph), not kilometres per hour (km/h).
 The general speed limits are as follows:

 • Motorways: 70 mph (112 km/h)